 OUR MISSION

-The Consumer Justice Foundation aims to bring access to justice to Dutch citizens through comprehensive collective legal claims.
+The Consumer Justice Foundation represents the interests of those who have fallen victim to, amongst other things, breaches of consumer law as well as fraudulent or anti-competitive behaviour.
+The Consumer Justice Foundation advocates for consumer rights in the broadest sense.
+It does this, amongst other things, by conducting (independent) investigations into potential breaches of law and by identifying and determining the interests of victims.
+In addition, the Consumer Justice Foundation represents those victims in legal proceedings in the Netherlands and in other jurisdictions.
+The Consumer Justice Foundation has many years of experience in bringing collective actions, in which it defends the interests of large groups of consumers.
 Backed by expert litigators and sound funding, the Consumer Justice Foundation unites many consumers under a common claim, giving Dutch consumers more leverage and less risk.
-We operate all cases without upfront costs, on a no-win, no-fee basis.
+The Consumer Justice Foundation operates all cases without upfront costs, on a no-win, no-fee basis.
 Below, you can find more information regarding current cases and our governance structure.
-The Foundation plans to pursue other cases in the relevant areas of law in the near future.
+The Consumer Justice Foundation plans to pursue other cases in the relevant areas of law in the near future.

 OUR CLAIMS